unsellingwizard/dnd/Yaztar-refined.md

 In the hopes of figuring out what in the world happened to me down in that alcove I asked around for a college of magic and manged to find of one down in waterdeep though from what I hear I wont have the money to afford it.
 Lots of traveling latter and I managed to find the college that the people were talkling about, As I suspected thought there is no way that i can afford that college though I did manage to get use of their library they even offered me a job.

+## Durring my adventure

+I rembered something the other night, it was after I touched the crystal I now wear I was in a terible pain my head hurt more then anything I've ever felt.
+Then in a opening in the wall and someone in a cloak with glowing yellow eyes then there is a metal table shaped for a person then people standing around it and screaming.
+Then I'm running back to the shit hole that a lived in, then buring lots of buring.

 ### Things I dont know where elese it would go

 This journal is the same one that I have been writing in since I first started reading as a child, it has all the notes that I've ever taken on magic.